 Between video ads, video posts, stories and live streams, Facebook videos garner up to 8 billion views per day on the largest social media network in the world.

-With the right video content for your brand, your message can reach far beyond your core audience.
+With the right multimedia content for your brand, your message can reach far beyond your target audience.

-Because of their higher per-user engagement factor, platforms will prioritize video content to some degree in their user feeds.
+Because of their higher per-user engagement factor, platforms will prioritize multimedia content to some degree in their user feeds.

-Think of it this way: If a photo tells a thousand words, than a video could be a billion words.
+Think of it this way: If a photo tells a thousand words, then a video could be a billion words.

 In fact, videos are so engaging that internet users spent six hours and 48 minutes per week watching videos online in 2019.